Signs and Symptoms of Thyroid Problems

 Impaired memory

 If you believe that you are experiencing signs or symptoms of a thyroid problem, talk to your doctor about getting tested and possible treatment options.
-They will likely order a blood test to test for thyroid hormones levels in the blood.
+They may order a blood test to test for thyroid hormone levels in the blood.
 This test is referred to as a thyroid function test, and tests for both thyroid-stimulating hormone (TSH) and thyroxine in the blood.
-According to the National Health Service, "A high level of TSH and a low level of T4 in the blood could mean you have an underactive thyroid.
-If your test results show raised TSH but normal T4, you may be at risk of developing an underactive thyroid in the future."
+According to the National Health Service, "An imbalance in TSH and T4 levels in the blood could suggest a potential thyroid issue.
+If your test results show raised TSH but normal T4, you may be at risk of developing a thyroid condition in the future.

 How to Support a Healthy Thyroid